computerguided/beetle-battle/README.md

 When the tool is installed, an executable can be created by executing the following command:
 ```
-$ pyinstaller --noconsole --i icon.icns -n "Beetle Battle" beetle-battle.py
+$ pyinstaller Beetle\ Battle.spec
 ```

-This will create a ``Beetle Battle.app`` file that can be executed and copied in your applications folder.
+This will create an executable in the `dist` folder.
+On OS X this is the ``Beetle Battle.app`` package which is an macOS app that can be executed and copied in your applications folder.